CHRIS09MT/holbertonschool-hbnb/README.md

 This document was created to serve as a **comprehensive guide** for the development of the HBnB system.
 It combines high-level architecture, business logic design, and interaction flows to ensure a smooth implementation process.

 ---

-### 📌 Key Points:
-- Maintain consistency across all layers of the system.
-- Use this document as a **reference** during the development and testing phases.
-- If any issues or discrepancies are found, please report them to the development team.

----

-> **Note:** For any questions or clarifications, feel free to contact the project maintainers.
-Contributions to improve this document are always welcome!